-The intern will report to the Community Project Manager, but will also work with others in the department.
+The intern will report to the Population Health Program Manager, but will also work with others in the department.
 Individual student responsibilities will vary depending on their background and projects available within the internship period.
 Examples of specific internship responsibilities include, but are not limited to, the following:

 - Participate in the planning and implementation of cardiovascular health and wellness programs, presentations, among others.